nicholaswilde/recipes/docs/desserts/melomakarona.md

 ### Step 7

-To bake cookies, pre-heat the oven to 350°F. Scoop 1.5 Tbsp of dough and roll and press into an oval shape.
-Prick tops of cookies with a fork 4 to 5 times so that tiney marks are visible.
+To bake cookies, preheat the oven to 350°F. Scoop 1.5 Tbsp of dough and roll and press into an oval shape.
+Prick tops of cookies with a fork 4 to 5 times so that tiny marks are visible.

 ### Step 8